ori-sky/polar-space/designs/ships.md

 It can only draw away a certain amount of heat over time.
 If an overheat situation is detected the weapons array will completely shut off until it has fully cooled for safety reasons.
 There are some situations where power from the capacitor power can be routed to the *heat pump* to increase it's operational speed and draw heat away quicker.
 Turning off the overheat protection on the weapons array is **highly advised against and may lead to the destruction of a ship.**
+Heat Dissipation and Generation is measured in *Heat Units per Second* (HU/s)

 ## Defensive Systems
 *SCF* Ships have a triple-layered defensive system made up of *Shield*, *Armour*, and *Hull*.